NestorBonjorn/3GPP_SPS_enhanced/README.md

 ```

 ### General parameters
-Then, we define general parameters such as the number of vehicles that we simulate and the `probResourceKeep` which is a parameter of the standardized SPS procedure that indicates the probability to keep the resources when the counter expires, i.e., when it reaches zero.
+Then, we define general parameters such as the number of vehicles that we simulate (`num_vehicles`) and the `probResourceKeep`, which is a parameter of the standardized SPS procedure that indicates the probability to keep the resources when the counter expires, i.e., when it reaches zero.

 ```matlab
 num_vehicles = 10;      % Number of simulated vehicles